What Are the 2023 Canadian Lipid Guidelines?

 - Peripheral artery disease: Plaque can also form in the arteries of your limbs, causing pain and other problems.

-Evidence supporting lipid management for heart health
+Evidence supporting lipid management

 How to Interpret Cholesterol Levels According to the New Guidelines